m-labs/artiq/doc/manual/core_device.rst

 Clocking
 ++++++++

 The KC705 supports an internal 125MHz RTIO clock (based on its crystal oscillator) and an external clock, that can be selected using the ``rtio_clock`` configuration entry.
+Valid values are ``i`` and ``e``, and the default is ``i``.
+The selected option can be observed in the core device boot logs.

+On Kasli, when set to ``e``, the ``rtio_clock`` setting overrides the built-in (and variant-dependent) Si5324 synthesizer configuration and disables the Si5324.
+The user must apply a clock at the RTIO frequency on the Kasli front panel SMA.
+As the Si5324 is bypassed in this mode, its skew is deterministic, which is useful to distribute clocks externally to Kasli and Urukul when Urukul phase synchronization is desired.